Further Resources

 Here we list additional resources that can help you plan and enjoy your Thames walk:

-The best guidebook is probably the one produced by Cicerone.
-It comes with a map booklet in the back at a scale of 1:25,000.
+Cicerone produce some of the best guidebooks.
+Unfortunately they made a bit of a blunder when they wrote the Thames Path as it’s written from sea to source which is the opposite way to how most people walk.
+It does, however, come with a map booklet in the back at a scale of 1:25,000.
 You therefore get all the maps for free.
 But you won’t be able to see beyond the page you are on.

 All of these are available from our online shop.